clokep/relapse/docs/usage/configuration/config_documentation.md

          and `dotreplace` (which replaces unpermitted characters with '.').
          The default is `hexencode`.
 Note: This used to be configured by the `saml2_config.mxid_mapping option`.
 If that is still defined, its value will be used instead.
-* `grandfathered_mxid_source_attribute`: In previous versions of synapse, the mapping from SAML attribute to MXID was always calculated dynamically rather than stored in a table.
+* `grandfathered_mxid_source_attribute`: In previous versions of relapse, the mapping from SAML attribute to MXID was always calculated dynamically rather than stored in a table.
 For backwards- compatibility, we will look for `user_ids` matching such a pattern before creating a new account.
 This setting controls the SAML attribute which will be used for this backwards-compatibility lookup.
 Typically it should be 'uid', but if the attribute maps are changed, it may be necessary to change it.
    The default is 'uid'.
-* `attribute_requirements`: It is possible to configure Synapse to only allow logins if SAML attributes match particular values.
+* `attribute_requirements`: It is possible to configure Relapse to only allow logins if SAML attributes match particular values.
 The requirements can be listed under `attribute_requirements` as shown in the example.
 All of the listed attributes must match for the login to be permitted.